Specialist Credential Programs

 - a clear, full-time designated subjects teaching credential, provided the holder also possesses a bachelor’s degree and has passed the CBEST.

-Applicants must have a 3.0 GPA in the last 60 semester units.
+Applicants must have a 3.0 GPA or better in the last 60 semester units.

 The applicant must verify three years of successful, full-time teaching experience in any grades or subjects, pre-school through adult at the time of program completion.
 They must hold a California teaching credential.
 Out-of-state credentials must meet the requirements of the California Commission on Teacher Credentialing.
 However, neither student teaching nor internship teaching nor teaching while holding an emergency credential will count toward the three years of experience required for the Reading Literacy Added Authorization.
 The following courses are required: